mongodb/mongo-java-driver/docs/reference/content/driver-reactive/tutorials/bulk-writes.md

 date = "2016-05-29T12:47:54-04:00"
 title = "Bulk Writes"
 [menu.main]
-  parent = "Async Write Operations" identifier = "Async Bulk Writes" weight = 10
-  pre = "<i class='fa'></i>"
+  parent = "Reactive Perform Write Operations" identifier = "Reactive Bulk Writes" weight = 10 pre = "<i class='fa'></i>"
 +++

 ## Bulk operations

-MongoDB servers support bulk write commands for insert, update, and delete in a way that allows the driver to implement the correct semantics for BulkWriteResult and BulkWriteException.
+Starting in version 2.6, MongoDB servers support bulk write commands for insert, update, and delete in a way that allows the driver to implement the correct semantics for BulkWriteResult and BulkWriteException.

 There are two types of bulk operations, ordered and unordered bulk operations.